toolness/webmaker-connect/README.md

   Defaults to https://login.webmaker.org.
 Use `:fake:` to always map the username part of the user's email address to their Webmaker username, which is useful for debugging/offline development.

-* `MAKEAPI_PRIVATE_KEY` is the secret shared key for the Webmaker Make API.

-* `MAKEAPI_PUBLIC_KEY` is the public key for the Webmaker Make API.

-* `MAKEAPI_URL` is the URL for the Webmaker Make API.
-Defaults to https://makeapi.webmaker.org.
-Use `:memory:` to use an in-memory store for debugging/offline development.

 * `WEBMAKER_URL` is the URL for the user-facing Webmaker site.
 It will be used for display purposes only, as a means to direct users to